 - Modification: WUWC is not sufficiently flexible on its own to reach the modification stage of SAMR

-- Redefinition: WUWC is not sufficiently flexible on its own to reach the modification stage of SAMR.
+- Redefinition: WUWC is not sufficiently flexible on its own to reach the redefinition stage of SAMR.

 Math: Students complete one or more of the self-assessment inventories from WUWC, export the data, and compile class statistics.
 Students research comparable data (e.g., Hofstede studies) gathered from other populations and compare results in graphic form.